 Here are five key questions that employers should consider ahead of the scheme’s roll out:

-Under an extension to the JSS, businesses required to close premises altogether as part of local or national restrictions will be able to apply for Government grants covering up to two-thirds (67%) of salaries for employees that are unable to work as a result, capped at £2,100 a month.
+Under the JSS Closed, businesses required to close premises altogether as part of local or national restrictions will be able to apply for Government grants covering up to two-thirds (67%) of salaries for employees that are unable to work as a result, capped at £2,083.33 per month.

 According to Government guidance, all employers with a UK bank account and UK PAYE schemes can claim either form of grant.